 St Hilda Sea Adventures take place aboard our wonderful ex-tallship St Hilda or our wee ship Seahorse II.
-The company is a family business and we converted St Hilda and Seahorse II for Hebridean cruising.
+The company is a family business and we converted St Hilda and Seahorse II for Scottish island cruising.
 We are all passionate about food, boats, sailing and the natural environment.
 Recently younger family members are bringing renewed enthusiasm and digital marketing skills to the business.

 Uniquely, guests on our mini cruises sail and are taught seamanship by our qualified skippers/instructors.
 Guests, on some cruises, can collect plankton with professional nets and can observe, film and photograph the wonderful Scottish plankton.

 We appeal to all ages with many organised on board activities, from knot tying, plankton studying to sail hauling (on St Hilda).
-Because we only take a maximum of eight guests (six guests on St Hilda, eight guests on Seahorse II), and by the very nature of the holiday, solos, groups and families quickly gel and make friendships that often continue beyond the voyage.
+Because we only take a maximum of eight guests (six guests on St Hilda, eleven guests on Seahorse II), and by the very nature of the holiday, solos, groups and families quickly gel and make friendships that often continue beyond the voyage.
 Our itineraries are planned and are flexible to meet all ages and capabilities with our overall aim to create a memorable sea adventure holiday in Scotland that is both fun and informal.